nic-obert/derivative-calculator/README.md

  - the constant expression `1+1` is evaluated to `2`
  - the expression `x * (3 + 4)` is evaluated to `x * 7`
  - the expression `x^2 + 3*x + 5 + 2` is evaluated to `x^2 + 3*x + 7`

+# Limitations and future development

+This is a hobby project and, as such, is not meant to be production-ready or in continuous development.
+The [TODO.md](TODO.md) file contains a roadmap of the project, its current development state, and eventual future additions.

 # License